reubenson/midi-archive/README.md

 ### Installation / Development
+- initialize venv `source /Users/reubenson/Projects/midi-archive/.venv/bin/activate`
-After setting up venv, install Scrapy
+- After setting up venv, install Scrapy
 `python3 -m pip install Scrapy`

-and
+- `cd scraper` (need to be in the same directory as scrapy.cfg)

-`scrapy crawl prairiefrontier -s LOG_LEVEL=WARNING`
+- run scraper with `scrapy crawl archive -s LOG_LEVEL=WARNING`
+    - before running that command, update the target in the script

 To create a new spider: `scrapy genspider example example.com`